 While dogs cannot speak, anyone who has spent any time at all with them knows they communicate quite effectively through body language.
 Whether happy, excited, sad, or scared, dogs let their owners know through their ears, tails, eyes, and facial expressions.
 If your dog does not wag his tail when you come home, perk up his ears when called or crouch down when being reprimanded, he or she may be autistic.

 Repetitive actions such as tail-chasing

 Obsessive tail-chasing behavior in bull terriers was actually the first behavior that led to studying the possibility that dogs could be autistic.
 Many of the types of behaviors to look out for are a part of normal dog behavior.
 It is when they are done repetitively and chronically that they may be signs of canine autism.
-Keep an eye out for extended periods of; tail chasing, pacing or circling, chewing, licking objects, digging, and any other repetitive action.
+Keep an eye out for extended periods of tail chasing, pacing or your dog walking in circles, chewing, licking objects, digging, and any other repetitive action.